Kenya Moore And Husband Marc Daly’s First Joint Interview Address Rumors: ‘Love At First Sight’

 Kenya is wearing a stunning purple dress while Marc looks dapper in a suit.

-When talking about their relationship, the reality TV star reveals that her husband inspires her to become a better person and says the following:
+When talking about their relationship, the reality TV star reveals that her husband inspires her to become a better person and says the following.

 “When you finally are at peace with yourself and you find someone who centers you and who loves you unconditionally and they just bring out the best in you, you want to be a better person for them”